 We are suspicious of all tax shelters because of the uncertainty around who exactly has direct title and physical ownership of the metals.
 Please see What is a physical precious investment? for more about our views on this subject.

 Australian SMSFs in this regard are no different from IRA (US) or SIPP (UK) schemes.
-Nevertheless, a SMSF does allow for physical gold and silver to be included.
+Nevertheless, currently in 2015, a SMSF does allow for physical gold and silver to be included.
 Two reputable companies worth further investigation are FirstGold and Guardian Gold.

 Duties and import tax

 There is no limit to the amount of monetary instruments you can travel with in or out of Australia.
 The issue is you must declare amounts over A$10,000.
 Depending on your visa your personal affects (owned for more than a year) can enter Australia free of duty and taxes.
-Your precious metals may or may be deemed personal affects and there’s a serious chance you must pay GST on precious metals brought in Australia.
+Your precious metals may or may be deemed personal affects and there’s a serious chance you must pay GST on precious metals brought into Australia from abroad.
 We highly recommend asking Australian Customs and Border Protection (ACBP) about your specific importation before arriving in Australia.